What is Wildlife Educators Coalition?

 We have arachnids, insects, reptiles, amphibians, birds and mammals.
 We have alligators, birds, an African cat, rodents, rabbits, lemurs, monkeys, and more.
-Amongst all the members we have approximately 60 different species and over 200 individual animals.
+Among all the members we have approximately 60 different species and over 200 individual animals.
 Except for some of the reptiles, they live in our homes as our pets.
-Check out the Learning Center and Meet the Animals section of this website.

 Where do we get our animals?